pearluvsapple/shuffling-pines/README.md

 for testing use:
 `gulp karma`

-to interact with this application use:
+to with this application use:
-`open src/index.html`
+`open src/index.html` and drag the file to your preferred browser.

+It is recommended to use Chrome for the best experience, html5 datepicker support is limited in Firefox.